sitphp/doubles/doc/creating_doubles.md

 > {.note.info} Note : When you pass constructor arguments, the original `__construct` method will be called with the given arguments regardless if your double is of type "dummy" or "mock".
 In the same way, if you don't pass constructor arguments, the original `__construct` method will not be called regardless if your double is of type "dummy" or "mock".

 ## Implementing interfaces and trait
-Use the third parameter of the Doublit double methods to declare the interfaces and/or traits that you might want to implement in your double class :
+Use the 3rd parameter of the Doublit instance methods to declare the interfaces and/or traits that you might want to implement in your double class :

     {.language-php} // Implement one interface
     $my_dummy_double = Doublit::mock_instance(MyClass::class, null, MyInterface::class);